shmoop207/appolo-docs2/docs/configuration/middleware.md

 You can configure express middleware or add custom middleware by adding configuration files to the middlewares folder.

-## Global Middlwares
+## Global Middlewares
 The middlewares configuration file is called after the environment files loaded.

-The middlwares will be used on all requests.
+The middlewares will be used on all requests.
 ```typescript title="config/middlewares/all.ts"
 import bodyParser = require("body-parser");
 import {IRequest,IResponse,NextFn}  from '@appolo/route';